ngardiner/ngardiner.github.io/ha.md

 #### Streaming Video

 To provide video throughout the house, I have used 2 Beelink MINI MXIII II Android TV boxes, based on the Amlogic S905X Quad Core chipset, for a total of $126.
-The devices provide Kodi for video streaming.
+The devices provide a pre-installed Kodi 16 installation for video streaming.

+Kodi can be connected to HomeAssistant, to allow Kodi TV states to be used in automation recipes.
+An example of an automation based on Kodi states would be to automatically dim lights and change the volume of whole-house audio speakers during TV streaming.

-For viewing Netflix, I use PlayOn, a streaming video transcoder
+For viewing Netflix, I use PlayOn, a streaming video transcoder.
+Netflix is notoriously difficult as it requires certain Operating Systems

+### Remote Management

+All of these tools and features are useful, but when you are away from home, it is not possible to